Nmuta/tt_local_backup/StewardClient/README.md

 (Commit as normal afterward, as by using `git commit -m 'message here'` or your normal method.
 Do not commit the emptied scss files)

 Once you are done running karma tests, revert all the scss files with `test:prepare:reset`.

+## Type/Jasmine versioning

+We need to stick with version 3.3.0 until this issue is resolved: https://github.com/DefinitelyTyped/DefinitelyTyped/issues/42455